cyevgeniy/evg.moe/content/js/own-signals/index.md

-For simple literal values like strings or numbers changing values by simply passing them as arguments is handy, but for more complex types it may be too verbose.
-Imagine a `user` object with complex structure like this:
+For simple literal values like strings or numbers changing values by simply passing them as arguments is ok, but for more complex types it may be too verbose.
+Imagine a `user` object with a complex structure like this:

 ```